 Base Diameter: 7.5″

 Weight: 30.6 lbs.

-This light has been rewired with UL-Listed bulb fixture and wiring, including a ground wire, that is rated up to 250 volts and 660 watts.
+This light has been rewired with UL-Listed bulb fixture and wiring so that you can easily plug it into the wall outlet.
+The bulb base is rated up to 250 volts and 660 watts.
 This light takes a medium base bulb of 100 watts or less.

 If you have any questions about this item or any other product listed on our website, please call us at 574-870-1571.
 We are available seven days per week, 8 a.m. to 9 p.m. eastern standard time.

 Our goal is to ship your items within 1-2 business days of purchase.
 Custom orders may have a longer processing time.